-Proposals shall be reviewed by a team of at least two raters with each to review proposals independent of one another.
+Proposals shall be reviewed by a team of at least two raters with each to review proposals independently of one another and then coming together to form a single, consensus final evaluation score.

 Each review team shall be assigned to review and evaluate multiple proposals that focus on specific communities, populations, or services.
 For example, a team would be assigned to review proposals submitted to serve the East Region while another team would review proposals submitted to serve the North Valley Region.